SpencerCDixon/SpenceBoy/Docs/dev-log.md

 ### What did I get done today?

+* Added CPU step traces to snapshot tests to get a better idea if I break things
+* Refactored CPUSnapshot to use more String utilities

+---

+**Date: 5/25/2020**

+### What did I get done today?

 * String refactor to be less complicated and easier to reason about.
 * Use new String in various call sites that were previously returning `const char *`s
 * Refactor log stream format types to be cross platform so I can do more work on my Linux machine